 People who sleep on their sides may often prefer the softness that memory foam offers.
 However, the Eco Terra latex mattress gives memory foam a run for its money when it comes to pressure point relief.
 This is thanks to the soft 3 inch talalay latex layer that tops the supportive fabric-encased coils below.
 This adds the perfect combination of support and cushioning softness to provide soothing pressure point relief.

 People who sleep on their backs often find the lack of support in memory foam mattresses to be problematic.
 It can leave them waking with incredible back pain, and may even make it difficult getting into and out of bed for people who have mobility issues.
-Our natural latex mattress with the pocketed coil core, offers edge to edge support, making our mattress a great fit for back sleepers as well as people who have mobility issues, and need to avoid that sinking feeling while attempting to get into and out of bed.
+Our natural latex mattress with the individually-wrapped coil core, offers edge to edge support, making our mattress a great fit for back sleepers as well as people who have mobility issues, and need to avoid that sinking feeling while attempting to get into and out of bed.

 Stomach sleepers, in particular, struggle with memory foam beds while sleeping exceptionally well on natural latex mattresses.
 Not only do these mattresses offer resilient support, but they lack the sinking, quicksand feeling of memory foam.

 Memory foam mattresses tend to have more “give” than latex mattresses, but that doesn’t necessarily mean they are better for all sleepers.
 Our latex mattresses come in your choice of medium and medium-firm levels, allowing you to choose which mattress offers the most comfortable night’s sleep for your needs.
 Regardless of the mattress firmness, however, our 3 inch top comfort layer of 100% natural latex foam provides an abundant amount of luxurious cushioning that cradles pressure points, without sacrificing support that is needed to maintain proper spinal alignment.